 - The mosquito can lay eggs about three times in its lifetime, and about 100 eggs are produced each time.

 - The eggs can lie dormant in dry conditions for up to about nine months, after which they can hatch if exposed to favorable conditions, such as water and food.

 The lifecycle of the mosquito

 Only the female mosquito bites.
 She needs blood to produce eggs.
-After feasting, she goes on to lay large numbers of eggs directly in, on or near water.
+After feasting, she lays large numbers of eggs directly in, on, or near water.
 Depending on the breed, she may lay them singly or in a ‘raft’ of up to 200 eggs.

 Different mosquito species lay their eggs in different ways.
 Some species, for example, may lay eggs singly, scattering them everywhere.
 Others lay hundreds of eggs side by side and stacked on top of one another, forming a raft that floats on the water.
 Mosquito eggs take about a week to hatch.